website Skip to content

 Cannabis has long

-been associated with creativity, touted by artists, musicians, and even some of the most influential technological figures.
+been associated with creativity, touted by artists, musicians, and even some of the most influential tech entrepreneurs.
 The primary compounds in cannabis, THC (tetrahydrocannabinol) and CBD (cannabidiol), influence the brain in distinct ways, so the plant's potential to affect creative processes is a topic of both popular and scientific interest.

 The Science Behind the Influence